Case studies

 Outcomes

-Trendspek’s 3D models have provided a baseline for long-term maintenance planning.
-Andrew sees potential in returning every two-to-three years to capture new data, comparing it with prior models to track changes over time.
+Trendspek has have provided a baseline for long-term maintenance planning.
+Neary sees potential in returning every two-to-three years to capture new data, comparing it with prior models to track changes over time.

-“We’re planning on making this a regular part of the maintenance routine, depending on an asset’s age and exposure to the elements, so that we can more accurately plan my OPEX and CAPEX budgets,” says Brown.
+“We’re planning on making this a regular part of the maintenance routine, depending on an asset’s age and exposure to the elements, so that we can more accurately plan my OPEX and CAPEX budgets,” he says.

 “In future, we’re hoping this could also have positive implications for our insurance – being able to identify issues early, has the potential to result in lower insurance rates.”